 This can include paying for private medical treatment and care workers, buying specialist equipment, and covering other financial losses, such as lost income, as well as compensating you for your pain and suffering.

-If you or a loved one have suffered injury to your health due to delays with an ambulance or by paramedics, we can help you get fair compensation while saving you time, money and stress.
+If you or a loved one have suffered an injury to your health due to delays with an ambulance or by paramedics, we can help you get fair compensation while saving you time, money and stress.

 How to start an ambulance or paramedic delay compensation claim